ZheyuanXie/Project6-WebGL-Clustered-Deferred-Forward-Plus/README.md

 Link to video: [https://youtu.be/wNil31n5d4k](https://youtu.be/wNil31n5d4k)

+### Introduction

+#### Clustered Rendering
+In clustered shading.
+Instead of performing light culling checks on 2D screen tiles, we use 3D cells (clusteres).
+The screen is divided into tiles and the frustum is sliced along the z-axis as well.
+In the rendering pass, each pixel is assigned into a cluster, only lights affecting the assigned cluster will be calculated.
+This significantly reduce the amount of computation when there are many lights.

+#### Deferred Shading
+Deferred shading is a screen-space shading technique.
+Positions, normals, and material properties are fisrt rendered into the geometry buffer (G-buffer).
+After this, a pixel shader computes the lighting at each pixel using the information of the geometry buffer.
+Its primary advantage over forward shading is the decoupling of scene geometry from lighting.

 ### Features

-Render Implemented:

  - **Clustered Forward (Forward Plus) Renderer**: Populate `clusterTexture` to store number of lights and list of lights for each cluster.
  - **Clustered Deferred Renderer**: Store vertex color, position, and normal into g-buffer.
 Do clustered rendering with information from g-buffer.

-Effects:

  - Blinn-Phong Shading for clustered deferred renderer.

-Optimization:
+(New Effect)
  - Pack value into `vec4` and use 2-component normals.
+(Optimization)

 ### Performance Analysis